cp-algorithms/cp-algorithms/src/algebra/factorization.md

 ### Floyd's cycle-finding algorithm

-This algorithm finds a cycle by using two pointer.
+This algorithm finds a cycle by using two pointers.
 These pointers move over the sequence at different speeds.
 In each iteration the first pointer advances to the next element, but the second pointer advances two elements.
 It's not hard to see, that if there exists a cycle, the second pointer will make at least one full cycle and then meet the first pointer during the next few cycle loops.